-- 1. Debt is recorded at the end of each calendar quarter. - 2.
+- 1. Debt is recorded as at the end of each calendar quarter. - 2.
 GDP is gross domestic product. - 3.
 Debt definition is consistent with the 2010 European system of national and regional accounts (ESA 2010) (PDF, 6.558MB) and the Manual on Government Deficit and Debt (MGDD).

-Financial year and calendar year data for general government debt can be found in our Government debt and deficit dataset.
+Financial year and calendar year data for general government debt can be found in our government deficit and debt return.